@ Cairn Curran Sailing Club

 The club welcomes and invites you to participate in club racing program.

-Non-members may participate in up to five club races.
+Non-members may participate in up to four club races.
 Try it out!

 Members from other clubs are also most welcome to enjoy our facilities and hospitality.